 The plant is easy to care for and feels most comfortable in a dry, sunny place.
 If you want to grow a splendid blooming variety, choose creeping thyme.

 Here’s a simple herb garden idea: Why plant normal chives when you can have garlic chives?
 Its leaves are broad and flat, not like its cousin’s tube-shaped ones, and its blossoms are white.
 When grown in partial shade, you can harvest large quantities of fresh produce every week in the summer and use it to prepare dips and herb butter, refine dishes or freeze it for the winter months.
 By the way, its beautiful white flowers are also edible!

 Lemon balm is another great bee attraction in the kitchen herb garden.
 If you want to use the leaves for sorbets, salads, and tea, you should harvest them before flowering when they are most aromatic.

 Lemon balm likes rich, well-drained soil but cannot stand to be in full sun.
 Partial shade is more to its liking.
 Though it belongs to the mint family, it does not spread by underground runners.
 It does, however, continually increase in size so be sure to trim it regularly during the growing season.

 Here’s an extravagant herb garden idea: If you have little space, you can try to grow your kitchen herb garden vertically.
 Special stackable planters are available to buy online on Amazon**.

-This article was translated from German into English by Ruth Wachsmuth.
-You can view the original here: Kräutergarten auf dem Balkon anlegen: So klappt es.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was translated and adapted from German into English by Ruth Wachsmuth.
+You can view the original here: Kräutergarten auf dem Balkon anlegen: So klappt es.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?